 And then, 1 Tabata interval (:20 sec. work/ :10 sec rest x 8) of:

-No arms only, no legs only.
+Arms and legs (not one or the other), hard and fast.
 Hold on tight, keep the pedals moving, focus your fire, and burn.

 And finally, "Time under tension":